markus-suchi/burg-setuptool/README.md

 # Setup GUI for BURG toolkit

-This is a blender addon which provides a GUI for setting up setup scenes templates.
+This is a blender addon which provides a GUI for creating burg-toolkit setup templates.

 ## installation
 ### development